 What's the point of getting IPv6 working and going to SHA2, then, you might ask?
 Easy.
 IPv6 is finally to the point where it solves more problems than it creates.
 Those of you who haven't even played with it, it's time to get started.
 The number of parsing bugs alone you will find in your software (hint: ":" isn't always the separator between an IP address and a port number) will shock you.

 As for SHA2, well, I don't want goofy errors on page loads.

-Another asks how many 4096 bit signing operation my server can do.
+Another asks how many 4096 bit signing operations my server can do.
 The answer is: I don't have an answer.
-This is a brand new box, and honestly, I never really stress my web servers boxes.
+This is a brand new box, and honestly, I never really stress my web server boxes.
 They all tend to be largely static content, with a smattering of background processes running to provide the occasional database lookup.
 That leaves a lot of CPU power just sitting around.

 Honestly though, I also am not really concerned about the performance of this site.
 If the page loads in a reasonable amount of time and the machine doesn't catch fire, I'm pretty happy.
 This isn't anything important.
 People aren't doing any kind of critical communications over it, after all.
 Nobody will die or be nervous if it loads slowly one day.

 That said, the old box held up to HN and Reddit and so forth just fine, and the new box is much faster and bigger, mostly because time has passed and the world has changed.
 Still, for the record, a ~2 GHz single processor "Celeron 440" (whatever that implies) with a 10 Mbps connection worked just fine for my needs.